Urinary Tract Infection

 Most infections occur in the lower urinary tract, starting in your urethra and spreading to your bladder.
-UTIs are more common in women since their shorter urethra allows bacteria easier access to their bladders.
-While inconvenient and painful, lower tract infections tend to be harmless — unless the infection spreads to your kidneys.
+UTIs are more common in women since their urethra is shorter.
+It allows bacteria easier access to the bladder.
+Lower tract infections tend to be easily treated unless the infection spreads to your kidneys.

 If the infection reaches your kidneys in the upper urinary tract, it can cause permanent kidney damage or a life-threatening condition called sepsis.
 It is imperative to seek medical attention at the onset of symptoms.

 How Do I Know if I Have a UTI?

 The most common symptoms of a UTI are:

 - Bladder pressure/pain

 - Cloudy urine